binarytrails/website2.0/frontend/static/frontend/md/quick-tips/gpg.md

 <i>27 October 2014</i>

-Driving your car is a privilege not your privacy
+Driving your car is a privilege not your privacy.

 Almost every email client i.e. Icedove & Thunderbird supports [gpg].
 This can make it very transparent in a daily based routine with some per-recipient rules.